 You're building equity in your home faster.
 Think about it: Wouldn't you rather own 20% of your home when you sign on the dotted line, as opposed to just 6%?
 The more equity you own in your home, the more protected you are if the value of your home goes down during volatile markets.
 With a small down payment, you run the risk of owing more than your home is worth if your home drops a lot in value, as happened to many home owners during the recession.

 Of course, only you can decide when the time is right to become a homeowner, but it's important to remember that this is one of the biggest purchases you'll likely make in your lifetime.
-So before you commit to a mortgage, take your potential house payments on a test run to make sure they fit into your budget, then ask yourself these key questions to make sure you're ready for the responsibilities of home ownership.
+So before you commit to a mortgage, take your potential house payments on a test run to make sure they fit into your budget.
+Then evaluate some key areas of your life — your finances and future goals, how much you like the location, and whether you'll stay at the same job — to make sure you're really ready for the responsibilities of home ownership.